Office of the Superintendent of Financial Institutions

-OSFI recognizes that FRFIs may have different corporate governance practices depending on: their size; ownership structure; nature, scope and complexity of operations; corporate strategy; and risk profile.
+OSFI’s corporate governance expectations are principles-based and recognize that a FRFI’s corporate governance practices may depend on its size; ownership structure; nature, scope and complexity of operations; strategy; and risk profile.

 This guideline complements:

 Corporate governance is a set of relationships between a company’s management, its Board of Directors (Board), its shareholders, and other stakeholders.
 It also provides the structure through which the objectives of the company are set, and through which the means of attaining those objectives and monitoring performance are determined.

 The quality of FRFI corporate governance practices is an important factor in maintaining the confidence of depositors and policyholders, as well as overall market confidence.
 This guideline, therefore, draws attention to specific areas of corporate governance that are especially important for financial institutions (e.g., risk governance), owing to the unique nature and circumstances of financial institutions and risks assumed relative to other corporations.Footnote 3

 The Board is responsible for the FRFI’s business plan, strategy, and risk appetite and culture.
 The Board oversees the FRFI’s Senior Management and internal controls.

 In addition to the roles and responsibilities of the Board outlined in federal legislation, the Board should discharge, at a minimum, the following essential duties in relation to the FRFI:

 1. Approve and oversee:

 The duties above are the primary responsibilities of the Board, and should be the main focus of the Board’s attention and activities.
 The Board is not responsible for the ongoing and detailed operationalization of its decisions; this is the responsibility of Senior Management.

 2. Provide challenge, advice and guidance to the Senior Management of the FRFI, as appropriate, on: